Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 | Small workshop | May quote fast and cheaply for simple shapes. | Limited design, structural planning, quality documentation, export packing, and after-sales support. | Very small local projects with low public visibility and low technical requirements. |

-Use this guide to qualify suppliers, then plan your custom lantern project.
+Use this guide to evaluate a lantern factory, then plan your custom project.

-If your goal is not a standard decoration but a themed IP, mascot, animal lantern, parade element, animated creature, shopping mall centerpiece, or destination event landmark, the next step is to define the project scope with a real manufacturer.
+If your goal is not a standard decoration but a themed IP, mascot, animal lantern, parade element, animated creature, shopping mall centerpiece, commercial Christmas display, weather-proof theme park lantern, or destination event landmark, the next step is to define the project scope with a real manufacturer.

 Start with the custom lantern displays page if you already know the theme, size, deadline, or venue route.
 Use the event lighting planning page when you need a broader festival route, visitor-flow, and installation strategy.
-If your buyer team needs to understand production evidence before deposit, review how custom lantern displays are made from design through packing and installation handoff.
+To review production evidence before approving the project, see how custom lantern displays are made from design through packing and installation handoff.

-Questions buyers ask before choosing a lantern factory.
+Questions to review before choosing a lantern factory.

-These answers help procurement teams, event planners, park operators, and commercial property teams prepare a better brief before contacting a manufacturer.
+These answers help event planners, park operators, venue teams, and commercial property managers prepare a clearer brief before contacting a manufacturer.

 How do I know whether a lantern supplier is a real factory?